 1. What does the registration fee include?

-The registration fee includes registration fees for Calgary Minor Basketball, insurance under Basketball Alberta, uniform and equipment (use and replacement costs), practice gym rental, and coach training and player development subsidy.
+The registration fee includes registration fees for Calgary Minor Basketball, insurance under Basketball Alberta and Calgary Minor Basketball, uniform and equipment (use and replacement costs), practice gym rental, and coach training and player development subsidy.
 Your registration fees also help to cover costs of administration wages, board insurance, and those associated with the running of an association.
 Your registration does not include personal equipment such as shoes, mouth guards, athletic braces, team gear (hoodies, track pants etc), or individual training or additional gym time in excess of that allotted your team.

 2. When does registration open?